 The CARES Act included several provisions designed to help financial institutions like the Company in working with their customers.
 Section 4013 of the CARES Act, as extended, allows a financial institution to elect to suspend generally accepted accounting principles and regulatory determinations with respect to qualifying loan modifications related to COVID-19 that would otherwise be categorized as a troubled debt restructuring (TDR) until January 1, 2022.
-The Company has taken advantage of this provision to extend certain payment modifications to loan customers in need.
-As of December 31, 2020, the Company has \$2.9 million of outstanding loans that were modified during 2020 under the CARES Act guidance, that remain on modified terms.
-The Company modified other loans during 2020 under the guidance that have since returned to normal repayment status as of December 31, 2020.
+The Company had taken advantage of this provision to extend certain payment modifications to loan customers in need.
+As of December 31, 2021, the Company has no outstanding loans that were modified during 2020 under the CARES Act guidance, that remain on modified terms.

 The CARES Act also approved the Paycheck Protection Program (PPP), administered by the Small Business Administration (SBA) with funding provided by financial institutions.
 The 2021 Consolidated Appropriations Act approved a new round of PPP loans in 2021.
 The PPP provides loans to eligible businesses through financial institutions like the Company, with loans being eligible for forgiveness of some or all of the principal amount by the SBA if the borrower meets certain requirements.
 The SBA guarantees repayment of the loans to the Company if the borrower's loan is not forgiven and is then not repaid by the customer.
-The Company earns a 1% interest rate on PPP loans, plus a processing fee from the SBA for processing and originating a loan.
-The Company originated approximately \$22.3 million in PPP loans during 2020, of which approximately \$20.4 million are still outstanding at December 31, 2020.
+The Company earned a 1% interest rate on PPP loans, plus a processing fee from the SBA for processing and originating a loan.
+The Company originated approximately \$22.3 million in PPP loans during 2020, and another \$2.9 million during 2021, of which all have been forgiven at December 31, 2021.